Mathématique: Chapter 57

 “Yeah?”
 Young looked down at her.

 “Even though I’ve been given a uniform, I haven’t been absorbed into your military hierarchy?”
-She spoke in a whisper, looking anxiously at the Orbital Imaging team.
+She spoke in a whisper, looking anxiously at the Orbital Imaging team, as though they might be listening.

 “Nope,” Young said, normal volume.
 “You’re a civilian consultant.”

 “Like you?”
-Ginn asked, following his lead and dropping the whisper.
+Ginn followed his lead and dropped the whisper.
 “Camile Wray said you were a civilian consultant.”

 Ginn Keeler fixed him with a wordless, neutral look.